gvwilson/change/meetings/index.md

 ## Record minutes

-Someone other than the chair should take point-form notes about the most important pieces of information that were shared, every decision that was made, and every task that was assigned to someone.
+Someone other than the chair should take point-form minutes recording the most important pieces of information that were shared, every decision that was made, and every task that was assigned to someone.
+These are brief and semi-formal:

+> - Susan proposed group order salad for lunch
+> - Group voted against (for: Susan, Bill; against: Marco, Yuna, Feng)

 ## Take notes